 Field trips are considered an integral part of the school's educational program and a valuable learning experience for students.
 Field trips are scheduled at various times during the school year.
 Students are expected to stay until the end of the regular school day following the return from a field trip.
 In advance of the trip, a permission form, required by the Archdiocesan Division of Catholic Schools, is sent home.
 A student will be permitted to attend the trip ONLY if the permission slip is signed by the parent/guardian and returned to the teacher by the specified date along with any fee.
-Faxed permission slips are acceptable, but a verbal OK over the phone or handwritten note cannot be accepted as permission.
+Faxed permission.
 Fees must still be paid since the rate the school is quoted reflects total class participation.
 The teacher(s) will supply work, and the student will be assigned a classroom in which to work under the supervision of a staff member.
 The teacher must be notified in advance if a child will not participate in a field trip experience.
 If a student is unable to attend because of illness, we cannot promise a refund.
 Students who are kept home from the field trip will be marked absent unless there are extenuating circumstances communicated with the school.